parallelvirtualcluster/pvc/docs/manuals/ansible.md

 * *required*

 A list of non-root users, their UIDs, and SSH public keys, that are able to access the server.
 At least one non-root user should be specified to administer the nodes.
 These users will not have a password set; only key-based login is supported.
-Each list element contains the following subelements:
+Each list element contains the following sub-elements:

 ##### `name`